frontenddogma/web-development-glossary/manuscript/o.md

 : A programming paradigm based on the concept of “objects,” which can contain data, in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as methods).
 A feature of objects is their procedures that can access and often modify the data fields of the object with which they are associated (objects have a notion of “this” or “self”).
 In OOP, computer programs are designed by making them out of objects that interact with one another.
 OOP languages are diverse, but the most popular ones are class-based, meaning that objects are instances of classes, which also determine their types.&nbsp;[†](#w-oop)

 Objectives and Key Results
 : A framework for defining and tracking objectives and their outcomes.
-OKRs comprise an objective—a clearly defined goal—and one or more key results—specific measures used to track the achievement of that goal.
+OKR comprise an objective—a clearly defined goal—and one or more key results—specific measures used to track the achievement of that goal.
 The goal of OKR is to define how to achieve objectives through concrete, specific, and measurable actions.
 Key results can be measured on a 0–100% scale or any numerical unit.
-The development of OKRs is generally attributed to Andy Grove, who introduced the approach to Intel and documented OKR in his 1983 book _High Output Management_.&nbsp;[†](#w-okr)
+The development of OKR is generally attributed to Andy Grove, who introduced the approach to Intel and documented OKR in his 1983 book _High Output Management_.&nbsp;[†](#w-okr)

 Observer
 : → Navigator

 Observer pattern
 : A software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
-It is mainly used to implement distributed event handling systems.&nbsp;[†](#w-observer-pattern)
+The observer pattern is mainly used to implement distributed event handling systems.&nbsp;[†](#w-observer-pattern)

 Offline
 : Being in a state of disconnection from the Internet.